marksawers/stack-drift-notifier/README.md

 Wait for the CloudFormation stack to complete.
 With the default configuration, drift detection will run daily.

 The template parameters are as follows:
   * LambdaFunctionName: Name lambda function.
-Default: drift_detection
+Default: `drift_detection`
+  * LambdaRoleName: Lambda execution role name.
+Default: `ServiceRole-StackDriftNotifierLambda`
+  * LambdaPolicyBaseName: Base name of lambda policies for lambda execution.
+Default: `ServicePolicy-StackDriftNotifierLambda`
   * LambdaS3Bucket: Name of S3 bucket containing lambda function zip. **REQUIRED**
   * LambdaS3Key: S3 key path of lambda function zip.
-Default: master/lambda/drift_detection.zip
+Default: `master/lambda/drift_detection.zip`
   * Enabled: Enabled or Disable Drift Detector.
-Default: ENABLED
+Default: `ENABLED`
   * LambdaTimeout: Timeout for the lambda in seconds.
-Default: 300
+Default: `300`
   * SnsTopicName: SNS topic name.
-Default: Drift-Detector
+Default: `Drift-Detector`
   * NotifyEmail: Email address to notify for detected drift. **REQUIRED**
   * NotificationSubject: Subject of the Email notification.
-Default: CFN Drift Detector Report
+It is possible to qualify this with account region.
+Use python style substitution syntax, e.g. `CloudFormation Drift Detector [%(account)s %(region)s]`.
+Default: `CFN Drift Detector Report`
   * ScheduleExpression: CloudWatch Event Rule Schedule Expression.
-Default: rate(1 day)
+Default: `rate(1 day)`
   * Regions: Comma-separated list of regions in scope.
-Default: 'ap-south-1,eu-west-3,eu-west-2,eu-west-1,ap-northeast-2,ap-northeast-1,sa-east-1,ca-central-1,ap-southeast-1,ap-southeast-2,eu-central-1,us-east-1,us-east-2,us-west-1,us-west-2'
+Default: `ap-south-1,eu-west-3,eu-west-2,eu-west-1,ap-northeast-2,ap-northeast-1,sa-east-1,ca-central-1,ap-southeast-1,ap-southeast-2,eu-central-1,us-east-1,us-east-2,us-west-1,us-west-2`
   * LastCheckThresholdSecs: Age allowed of the last drift detection for each stack in seconds.
-Default: 60
+Default: `60`
-  * ReportAggregate: True to report once for all stacks per region, False to report one per stack/region.
+  * ReportAggregate: `True` to report once for all stacks per region, `False` to report one per stack/region.
 In both cases, report only sent if there are drifts.
-Default: True
+Default: `True`
-  * ReportResources: None suppresses listing of each drifted stack's drifted resources.
-NameOnly lists all modified and deleted resources in a drifted stack.
-Detailed adds more information on each resource drift.
-Default: NameOnly
+  * ReportResources: `None` suppresses listing of each drifted stack's drifted resources. `NameOnly` lists all modified and deleted resources in a drifted stack. `Detailed` adds more information on each resource drift.
+Default: `NameOnly`
+  * ReportChannelScope: Sets the scope of reporting for each channel. `FullSnsNoS3` sends the full report, as configured in `ReportAggregate` and `ReportResources`, to the sns topic, and does not save to s3. `FullSnsFullS3` sends the full to sns and saves it as an s3 object (location configured by ReportS3Bucket and ReportS3Prefix). `SummarySnsFullS3` sends a summary via sns and saves the full report to s3.
+The summary form excludes dirfted resources.
+Default: `FullSnsNoS3`
+  * ReportS3Bucket: Optional bucket name to store drift reports
+  * ReportS3Prefix: Optional directory path to store drift reports, e.g. `reports/stack-drifts`